hbctraining/main/training_development.md

 # Training Development Guidelines

 This is a guide to help create continuity across our training materials.
 It is a living document and will try to be maintained to the best of our ability.
+Contributions from team members are welcomed and encouraged.

+## Working as a team

+When working on developing course materials, if can be helpful to work as a team.
+What we have found when people work alone on material development is that it can be isolating and daunting.
+Working as a team has a few advantages over solo course development:

+1. Spreads the course development workload
+2. Gives you a sounding board for ideas
+3. Helps keep the development on track with someone else holding you accountable
+4. Gives a different perspective on material
+5. More fun to be doing it with someone else

-# Course Design Philosophy
+## Course Design Philosophy

-## Backward Design

 "Traditional" course design is often regarded as a process through which the instructor develops materials and then uses the principles from those materials to create an assessment.
 The "downfall" of this strategy is that it can result in teaching things that aren't assessed and can sometimes feel a bit meandering in the learning.

-Backward Design principles are a set of principles for course design which focus on how students will be assessed and then work to develop materials that align with those assessment goals.
+**Backward Design** principles are a set of principles for course design which **focus on how students will be assessed and then work to develop materials that align with those assessment goals**.
 When we apply backward design principles in our course development it should follow these steps:

 1. Identify what goals we want participants to accomplish
 2. Create an assessments that will certify that the goals was obtained